nguuuquaaa/Awoken-Belphegor/FUTURE_PLAN.md

+## tl;dr: Belphegor will switch to slash commands at the end of April

 So by the end of April, all bots will be required message intent or some sort to send normal messages for commands, *or* just go slash commands and YOLO.
 Since discord explicitly disapproves of using message intent for bot commands (iirc), slash commands is the only choice left.

 So I'll do that.